 - Read my full review here or check out prices for the Dinner in the Sky experience.

 So, what do you think?
 Does this sound like a boring week in Dubai?

-Personally, I think this Dubai one-week itinerary is so diverse and you´ll get to see so amen different sides of Dubai that you will not have time to get bored.
-On the other hand, you also get some rest and have some time to just chill and enjoy Dubai in a slower way.
+I think this Dubai one-week itinerary is so diverse, and you´ll get to see so amen different sides of Dubai that you will not have time to get bored.
+On the other hand, you also get some rest and have some time to chill and enjoy Dubai more slowly.

 TRAVEL TIPS FOR ONE WEEK IN DUBAI

-So, here are some tips for you Dubai itinerary.
+So, here are some tips for your 7 days in Dubai itinerary.

 My favorite airline is probably Emirates Airlines – but I use different airlines whenever I fly to the Emirates.
-The Dubai based airline offers great services.
-It is a bit more expensive than other airlines I have flown with (including Turkish Airlines or KLM) but I just like it more.
+The Dubai-based airline offers great services.
+It is a bit more expensive than other airlines I have flown with (including Turkish Airlines or KLM), but I like it more.

 Click here to check out prices for Etihad Airlines (I have never flown with them but heard only good things about their services).